arosenkranz/scenarios/ui-component-docs/step1.md

 import { theme, typeScale, primaryFont } from '../../utils';

 </pre>

-We don't need to concern ourselves with the contents of our imports from the **utils** directory, but feel free to take a moment to explore those files before moving on if you want to see how the color theme and typographic properties are set up.

 Now let's set up our Button component's default styles.
 Add the following code into `Button/index.jsx`: